-"There wasn't a bookstore in my hometown," said Luan Strauss, owner of Laurel Book Store in Downtown Oakland.
+"There wasn't a bookstore in my hometown," said Luan Stauss, owner of Laurel Book Store in Downtown Oakland.
 “I don't think I went into a bookstore until I was a teenager."

-"I was originally looking in Uptown, but this space was open, and we've been here two years," Strauss said.
+"I was originally looking in Uptown, but this space was open, and we've been here two years," Stauss said.

-Although San Francisco is losing queer touch points like the Lexington Club, Oakland's LGBTQI business community is very active, if less visible, Strauss said.
+Although San Francisco is losing queer touch points like the Lexington Club, Oakland's LGBTQI business community is very active, if less visible, Stauss said.

-Despite the development and variety, Strauss said Friday is her busiest day, followed by a drop off on weekends.
+Despite the development and variety, Stauss said Friday is her busiest day, followed by a drop off on weekends.
 Once workers commute home to residential neighborhoods, downtown is a less vibrant place.

 To service that goal, the store regularly hosts events for local authors and small presses, as well as for self-published writers.
 Laurel Book Store also operates school book fairs, hosts art showcases on First Fridays, and maintains a website where customers can place orders and pre-orders.

-"The people I deal with every day love books,” said Strauss.
+"The people I deal with every day love books,” said Stauss.
 “The best part of my job is talking to people about books and making recommendations."

 On Sunday, February 18, Laurel Book Store is hosting Diverse New Voices: Poetry and Prose.
 San Francisco Chronicle columnist Vanessa Hua and novelist R. O. Kwon will join poets Ashley M. Jones and Dara Barnat to read samples of their new work.
 The event begins at 5pm and continues until 7pm at 1423 Broadway.